 However, it is generally recommended to have an air purifier for each room.

-If you have a living space with a 12×12 bedroom, 15×10 kitchen, and 14×14 living room, a single air purifier might just be enough.
-You can even move it around from room to room in order to increase indoor clean air circulation.
+If you have a living space with a 12×12 bedroom, 15×10 kitchen, and 14×14 living room, a single air purifier might be enough.
+You can even move it around from room to room to increase indoor clean air circulation.

 Let’s look at how to calculate how many air purifiers you need.
 If you dislike a bit of math, you can check the table of how many air purifiers you need for different home sizes at the end.

 How To Calculate If You Need Additional Air Purifiers?